Serving all 26 counties across Ireland

 • Chemicals, equipment, PPE, and consumables (inclusive or itemised, client preference)

-• Out-of-scope reactive response (spills, incidents, event support) at pre-agreed hourly rates
+• Out-of-scope reactive response (spills, incidents, event support) at pre-agreed fixed monthly fees apply

 Every contract includes a detailed cleaning specification matrix, typically formatted against BICSc (British Institute of Cleaning Science) Cleaning Operating Procedures and, for healthcare environments, aligned to the National Standards for the Prevention and Control of Healthcare-Associated Infections published by HIQA.